-Source: SWRAWP Annual Report and 2014 AM Survey
+Source: SWRAWP Annual Report and 2015 AM Survey

-- 3.2 The table shows that sales declined by about 38% between 2008 and 2013, largely reflecting the recession, although there was a rise in 2014. - Figure 2 provides a comparison between the West of England's sales figures over the period 2005 to 2014 and the area's sub regional apportionments during this period.
+- 4.2 Analysis of this data is summarised in the Executive summary above. - 4.3 Figure 2 below provides a comparison between the West of England's sales figures over the period 2006 to 2015 and the area's sub regional apportionments during this period.
 As can be seen, throughout this period, total crushed rock sales do not meet the level of sub regional apportionment given to the West of England in any year.